Strengthening both your natural memory ability and your trained memory is the way to obtain the most powerful memory it is possible for you to have.

 Now you should understand the difference between your natural memory and trained memory.
 It should also be clear that for your trained memory there are three approaches - using repetition, mnemonics, and memory systems.

 To begin improving your natural memory, try following the suggestions on the pages that discuss diet, exercise, sleep, and brain games.
+You might also want to check out my brief guide on how memory works.

 For building your trained memory, I've made it clear that repetition is the method of last resort, so what you should do next is learn more about mnemonics, and most importantly learn how to use the memory systems.